gtxaspec/wz_mini_hacks/README.md

 ---

 ```
-"ENABLE_LOCAL_DNS" == "true"
+ENABLE_LOCAL_DNS="true"
 ```

 Enables `dnsmasq`, a lightweight, local, caching DNS server on the camera.
-Fixes DNS flooding on the network.
+Fixes potential DNS flooding on the local network.
+Upstream DNS servers may be specified at `/wz_mini/etc/resolv.dnsmasq`

 ---